About Sutton’s Liberal Democrats

 The party’s great strength lies in the support of the many hundreds of volunteers who help us stay in touch of the borough’s residents.
 From talking to residents, to clerical work and delivering leaflets, they are the key to the Lib Dems’ continuing success.
 We are always looking for people to join our growing team.
 Click here to Volunteer.

-Despite the disappointing result of the 2015 General Election, tens of thousands of supporters have signed up as new members to the national Liberal Democrat party.
+Since 2015, tens of thousands of supporters have signed up as new members to the national Liberal Democrat party.
 Being a member of the party, locally and nationally, is important because our members decide policy, the direction of our Party, choose our representatives, and are a vital part of the team.
 Click here to Join.